tjd1234/cmpt120fall2022/lectures/lecture16/lecture16notes.md

 ''
 ```

-A way to do this is to use the accumulator pattern and go through the
+One way to do this is to use the accumulator pattern and go through the
 characters of `s` one at a time, only keeping them if they are *not* spaces:

 ```python